 Singapore Travel Tips

-If you’re visiting around this time of year you’re in luck, you’ll be present for the lively street markets, celebratory decorations, interesting traditions and the Chingay Parade.
-Other festivals worth checking out throughout the year include The Lantern Festival and the Art Festival.
+If you’re visiting around this time of year, you’re in luck: you’ll be present for the lively street markets, celebratory decorations, interesting traditions and the Chingay Parade.
+Other festivals worth checking out throughout the year include the Lantern Festival and the Art Festival.

-Conveniently many of Singapore’s main tourist attractions are located in close proximity of one another; these include the prime shopping destination Orchard Road (really cheap clothing is available, so leave space in your luggage when packing to take full advantage), Little India and Sentosa Island.
+Conveniently, many of Singapore’s main tourist attractions are located in close proximity of one another.
+These include the prime shopping destination Orchard Road (really cheap clothing is available, so leave space in your luggage when packing to take full advantage), Little India, and Sentosa Island.

-Singapore has an insanely cheap yet incredibly useful transport system, meaning getting from A to B is generally stress-free (it’s hard to get lost as everything is well signposted) and doesn’t cost an arm and a leg.
+Singapore has an insanely cheap yet incredibly useful transport system, so getting from A to B is generally stress-free (it’s hard to get lost as everything is well signposted) and doesn’t cost an arm and a leg.

-Veena’s ending advice – Singapore is a really safe holiday destination and is the perfect place to do a little bit of risk-taking and exploring, grab an EZ-link card (a tap-and-go card which works for all bus and train services) and go for an adventure!
+Veena’s ending advice: Singapore is a really safe holiday destination and is the perfect place to do a little bit of risk-taking and exploring, grab an EZ-link card (a tap-and-go card which works for all bus and train services) and go for an adventure!